-In concept and strategy, technique of attack, defense and counter attack can flow one into another indefinitely and with unlimited response and application.
+In concept and strategy, technique of attack and counter attack can flow one into another indefinitely and with unlimited response and application.

-A practical strategy and natural instinct are essential when called upon to test the sincerity of one's practice.
+A practical strategy and response are essential when called upon to test the sincerity of one's training.

-Listed below are important reference points of practice to be thought out, practiced repetitiously and mastered over time.
+Listed below are important reference points of training to be thought out, practiced and mastered over time.

 Presence .
 Assess .
 Ready